Your Ultimate Guide to Pelvic Floor Physical Therapy

 If you are experiencing any type of pelvic pain or any symptoms of pelvic floor dysfunction – regardless of your childbearing status or if you’re menstruating – seeing a pelvic floor physical therapist can help to minimize or eradicate your suffering.

-A pelvic floor physical therapist can assess your pelvic floor and unique symptoms and recommend a treatment plan to help you be the healthiest version of yourself.
+A pelvic floor physical therapist will assess your pelvic floor, and recommend a custom treatment plan.

-You don’t have to live your life in pain or discomfort unnecessarily.
+- You don’t have to live your life in pain or discomfort unnecessarily.

-You don’t have to relegate yourself to “just dealing with” your symptoms for the rest of your life.
+- You don’t have to relegate yourself to “just dealing with” your symptoms for the rest of your life.

-You are worth it.
+- You are worth it.

-Your health matters.
+- Your health matters.